Keeping an eye on travel search trends is key for any tour company wanting to make the most of travel rebound.

 Customer behavior is a complex matter.
 Getting inside the mind of someone planning a trip in order to understand their taste, desires and interests is something an average tour operator could just dream of a few years ago.

 Nowadays, we can rely on the data generated by thousands of travelers searching online to predict what they want.
 Thus, operators can be one step forward in fulfilling their needs.

 That is amazing, isn’t it?

 Studying travel search trends will help you with:

-The bottom line is, understand your customers to reduce costs and get more bookings.
+The bottom line is, understanding your customers reduces costs and gets you more bookings.

 Now that you know more about Google Trends, it’s time to incorporate it into your routine.
 To help you with this, we have prepared a case study based on a safari operator.

 Let’s say you are a tour operator from Kenya and you provide safari tours.

 Most of your customers come from the USA and Western Europe, but now you want to explore a new market.
 You are interested in targeting Germany, but you are not sure if there are potential guests for your safari tours.